LoserCard/Moonlight-QS/README.md

 * If your host machine takes too long to wake, please modify the `MAX_RETRIES` value (default:10) in the `config.txt` file.
 * If you are using Moonlight Portable, please modify the `MOONLIGHT_PATH` in the `config.txt` file.

 Disclaimer: I am not associated or affliated with Moonlight Game Streaming.
-Any use of intellecual property regarding the base Moonlight application or artwork is strictly used for informative purposes to indicate which application (e.g. Moonlight) is operating in the background.
+Any use of intellectual property regarding the base Moonlight application or artwork is strictly used for informative purposes to indicate which application (e.g. Moonlight) is operating in the background.